amosomariba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ./11-binary_to_decimal
 # Output: 13
 ```
 # 12-combinations

-This script generates and prints all possible two-letter combinations using lowercase letters from `a` to `z`, except for the combination `oo`.
+This script prints all possible two-letter combinations of lowercase letters from `a` to `z`, except for the combination `oo`.

+## How It Works

+- Uses Bash brace expansion to generate all two-letter combinations (`{a..z}{a..z}`).
+- Converts the output to one combination per line.
+- Excludes the combination `oo` from the output.

 ## Usage